AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-1.rst

             //Step 10: Listen for new messages from the Alexa skill

         }

+        private void GetObjectInDirection(string type, string message)
+        {
+            //Step 11: Get the object in a specific direction (Note: For this demo, there is only one object, the cube)

+        }

         public void UpdateLight(string type, string value, GetSessionAttributesEventData eventData) {
-            //Step 11: Update the light based on the incoming message, then save the state of the light through the skill's session attributes
+            //Step 12: Update the light based on the incoming message, then save the state of the light through the skill's session attributes

         }

         public void SetAttributesCallback(SetSessionAttributesEventData eventData)
         {
-            //Step 12: Callback for when session attributes have been updated
+            //Step 13: Callback for when session attributes have been updated

         }

         public void OnMessageDeleted(ErrorEventData eventData)
         {
-            //Step 13: Callback for when a message is deleted
+            //Step 14: Callback for when a message is deleted

         }
     }